Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 - It is active during the day.

-When capturing a lie bat which has come into contact with a human or animal, you should contact animal control immediately.
+When capturing a live bat which has come into contact with a human or animal, you should contact animal control immediately.
 They will test the bat’s brain for the disease and inform you of any exposure.

-As with all outdoor mammals, bats will often attract parasites.
+Parasites: As with all outdoor mammals, bats will often attract parasites.
 Fleas, ticks, and lice may be brought into the home, where they lay eggs and spread.
 Ticks are also known to be carriers of lyme disease, and fleas are able to hibernate for up to two years, making this an added headache.

 Infestation Prevention